RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/authentication/README.md

 This module is a dynamic configurable module for the configurable interfaces.
 This module is used to manage :
   - Authentication to the REGARDS services
-  - Unlock accounts management
+  - Unlock accounts
-  - Token expiration management
+  - Token expiration and session locking
-  - Users manage profile management
+  - User instansce account and / or project account creation
-  - Users change password
+  - Users password change

 ## Module structure